-Water resources are inextricably linked with climate change, so the prospect of global climate change has serious implications for water resources and regional development.
+Water resources are inextricably linked with climate change, so the prospect of climatic variability has serious implications for water resources and development on the continent.
 This is attributed to the fact that climate change affects the two most important direct agricultural production inputs, precipitation and temperature.
 Climate change and variability have the potential to impact negatively on water availability and access to and demand for water in most countries, but particularly in Africa (IPCC, 2007).
 This is so through a multiplier effects on other factors affecting water resources (Tadesse, 2010).
-Locally the impact of climate change has lead to additional pressure on water availability, accessibility, supply and demand for livestock.
-Zimbabwe is already experiencing considerable water stress in some parts of the country as a result of insufficient and unreliable rainfall hence more frequent dry spells are expected to increase the likelihood of livestock capacity decline.
-Flooding as a result of rise in sea levels in Mozambique has periodically affected the eastern highlands which the country share a common border and a lot of livestock have been lost in the process.
+In most African countries the impact of climate change has lead to additional pressure on water availability, accessibility, supply and on demand for livestock sustainable production to enhance food security.
+The continent is already experiencing considerable water stress in some parts of its agro-ecological regions as a result of insufficient and unreliable rainfall hence more frequent dry spells are expected to increase the likelihood of livestock capacity decline.
+Flooding as a result of rise in sea levels on coastal countries has periodically affected these countries and a lot of livestock have been lost in the process.
 Climate change can often exacerbate water problems for instance where climate change has led to overgrazing in some areas which then suffer rapid runoff and flooding.

-Local sources of water for communal livestock include rivers, dams/ponds, bore-holes, wells and springs (Amenu et al 2011).
+Sources of water for poor communities for livestock include rivers, dams/ponds, bore-holes, wells and springs (Amenu et al 2011).
 With climatic variability challenges associated with watering animals are the long distances to water sources, steep slope and poor water quality especially following the rains (muddy) or long after (smelly).
 The longest distance that farmers and herds would walk during the dry season was 14 km (Masikati 2010) in Nkayi District of Zimbabwe.
 Elsewhere, distances covered were relatively shorter ranging from 5 - 8 km, however cases of water scarcity were reported in other African countries such as Rwanda, Uganda and some parts of Kenya (Lukuyu et al 2009).
 Svotwa and co-workers (2007) reported similar problems including inadequacy of watering points as the major constraints in a study conducted in Tanda ward in Manicaland province of Zimbabwe.
 Walking long distances could lead to weight loss while smelly and/muddy water leads to a reduction in intake to the detriment of livestock affected.
 Charlotte and Mandsen (1998) as well as Lukuyu et al (2009) in a study on water availability for livestock reported that lack of fresh water caused a reduction in feed intake imposing a limit on milk yield and growth rate.